Truthful Mechanisms for Competing Submodular Processes: Preliminaries

 We then say that algorithm $\alg$ is \emph{strategyproof} if, for all $\mathbf{b} \in \mathbb{Z}^k_{\geq 0}$ and $b_i' \leq b_i$, $u_i(\alg(b_i',\mathbf{b_{-i}})) \leq u_i(\alg(b_i, \mathbf{b_{-i}}))$.
 In other words, an algorithm is strategyproof if it incentivizes each agent to report its type truthfully.

-Going back to the welfare function $f(\cdot)$, we note that the problem of maximizing this function subject to the reported demands can be stated in the framework of maximizing a submodular set-function, subject to a \emph{partition matroid} constraint.
+The problem of maximizing welfare function $f(\cdot)$ subject to the reported demands can be stated in the framework of maximizing a submodular set-function subject to a \emph{partition matroid} constraint.
 An instance of a partition matroid $\mathcal{M}=(E,\mathcal{F})$ is given by a union of disjoint sets $E=\bigcup_{i=1,\ldots,k}E_i$, and a set of corresponding cardinality constraints $d_1,\ldots,d_k$.
 A set $X$ is in $\mathcal{F}$, i.e. is \emph{independent}, if $|X \cap E_i| \leq d_i$, for all $1 \leq i \leq k$.
 That is, an independent set is formed by taking no more than the prescribed size constraint for each of the sets.
 The optimization problem to find an independent set that maximizes a non-decreasing and submodular set-function $g : \mathcal{F} \rightarrow \reals_{\geq 0}$.
-Our problem falls into this framework by setting the ground set to be $U \times \{1,\ldots,k\}$, the cardinality constraints $d_i=b_i$, for all $i=1,\ldots,k$ and setting the objective function to be the social welfare:
+Our problem falls into this framework by setting the ground set to be $U \times \{1,\ldots,k\}$, the cardinality constraints $d_i=b_i$, for all $i$ and setting the objective function to be the social welfare:

 We note, however, that this formulation does not apply if the allocated sets are required to be disjoint.
-Indeed, the addition of disjointness causes our constraint to no longer take the form of a matroid, an issue which will be addressed in Appendix ~\ref{sec.disjoint}.
+The addition of disjointness causes our constraint to no longer take the form of a matroid, an issue which will be addressed in Section ~\ref{sec.disjoint}.
 Also note that this alternative definition of our setting conforms to the single-parameter convention of submodular set-functions.
 However, we will mostly refer to the former formulation of the problem for clarity and succinctness.

-As a result of this correspondence with the framework of partition matroids, we will be interested in a particular greedy algorithm for this algorithmic problem, known as a \emph{locally greedy} algorithm, studied in \cite{Company1978}, which was subsequently extended in \cite{Goundan2007}.